Bismuth Subsalicylate Chewable Tablets

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.
-Do not treat diarrhea for more than 2 days without talking to your doctor or health care professional.
-Call your doctor or health care professional as soon as you can if you get a fever, or nausea and vomiting.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+Do not treat diarrhea for more than 2 days without talking to your care team.
+Call your care team as soon as you can if you get a fever, or nausea and vomiting.
 These could be symptoms of a more serious illness.

 Drink plenty of clear fluids to help prevent dehydration caused by diarrhea.